Subaru-PFS/ics_dnsmasq/README.rst

 for organization of directories and files.
-Pushing to master is allowed, but it is recommended to follow the normal procedure (ticket and PR) to push items into the site-wide (macs/ and dnsmasq.conf) ad the production (hosts-subaru/ and dnsmasq-site.subaru), to make decisions visible with reasons and discussions/reviews logged.
+Pushing to master is allowed, but it is recommended to follow the normal procedure (ticket and PR) to push items into the site-wide (macs/ and dnsmasq.conf) and the production (hosts-subaru/ and dnsmasq-site.subaru), to make decisions visible with reasons and discussions/reviews logged.
 For installation at each site,
 `Ansible role <https://github.com/Subaru-PFS/ics_ansible/tree/master/roles/dnsmasq>`_